Most Visited Cities in the World in 2025

 UN Tourism — Factsheet: International Tourism 2025 (Jan 2026)

-Regional totals (Europe 793M; Asia & Pacific 331M; Americas 218M; Middle East 100M; Africa 81M) and regional YoY changes.
+Used for the regional context table on this page: Europe 793M; Asia & Pacific 331M; Americas 218M; Middle East 100M; Africa 81M, plus regional YoY changes.

 https://pre-webunwto.s3.eu-west-1.amazonaws.com/s3fs-public/2026-01/Factsheet-International-Tourism-2025-Barometer-Jan-2026.pdf